genielabs/homegenie-packages/packages/Devices and Things/Nest/readme.md

 ![Image of Product](https://github.com/saue0/homegenie-packages/raw/master/packages/Devices%20and%20Things/Nest/Nest%20Developers%20-%20Product%20Key.png)

 ## Home Genie config...
-Once the package istall, you will need to add the Prpgram widget to complete the configuration.
+Once the package install

+1. you will need to add the Prpgram widget to complete the configuration.

 ![Image of Config](https://github.com/saue0/homegenie-packages/raw/master/packages/Devices%20and%20Things/Nest/Pgm%20Control%20Login.png)

-Click on the config button.
+2. Click "config" button.
 Complete the info for the product ID an Key you created earlier.
 ![Image of Config](https://github.com/saue0/homegenie-packages/raw/master/packages/Devices%20and%20Things/Nest/Pgm%20Config.png)

-After click the login button.
+3. Click "login" button.
 ![Image of pIN](https://github.com/saue0/homegenie-packages/raw/master/packages/Devices%20and%20Things/Nest/Pgm%20Pin.png)

-Click request pin, a new windows will open on the Nest site to confirm the acces write.
+4. Click "Request Pin".
+A new windows will open on the Nest site to confirm the acces write.

-Copy the PIN and enter it on the request.
-Click the Apply Pin
+5. Copy the PIN and enter it on the request.
+Click "Apply Pin"

 If everything went well.
 You should be connected.